 Students are streamed according to their performance in the Pre-S1 Attainment tests/annual examination results.

 They are divided into three batches according to their scores in English, Chinese and Mathematics in the Pre-S1 Attainment Test results.
-Students scoring highest in the 3 core subjects are allocated to Class F. Potential students who need more academic support are allocated to classes A & B so as to allow smaller class size teaching to help them build solid foundation in these core subjects.
+Students scoring highest in the 3 core subjects are allocated to Class F. Potential students who need more academic support are allocated to classes A & B so as to allow small group teaching to help them build solid foundation in these core subjects.
 The rest of the students are allocated randomly to classes C –E.

 Streaming for S1 to S2 / S2 to S3